nitro-svm/agave/svm/doc/spec.md

 - `check_results`: A mutable slice of transaction check results.
 - `environment`: The runtime environment for transaction batch processing.
-- `config`: Configurations for customizing transaction processing behavior. following arguments:

-- `callbacks`: A `TransactionProcessingCallback` trait instance which allows the transaction processor to summon information about accounts, most importantly loading them for transaction execution.
-- `sanitized_txs`: A slice of sanitized transactions.
-- `check_results`: A mutable slice of transaction check results.
-- `environment`: The runtime environment for transaction batch processing.
 - `config`: Configurations for customizing transaction processing behavior.

-The method returns a `LoadAndExecuteSanitizedTransactionsOutput`, which is defined below in more detail.
 The method returns a `LoadAndExecuteSanitizedTransactionsOutput`, which is defined below in more detail.